 Banned Books

 Books are constantly being challenged and sometimes banned.
 Some stay on the banned books list year after year.
-What are some of YOUR favorites?

 Book banning begins with an individual issuing a challenge.
 Challenges are defined as "an attempt to remove or restrict materials, based on the objection of a person or group."